As you work on spring cleaning and get things ready for summer, don’t forget about one of the most important systems in your house – plumbing.

 Spring cleaning typically includes using a lot of water for all that washing.
 This increase in consumption is the perfect time to inspect your plumbing for leaks, damage, and other issues.
 Checking your plumbing as part of spring cleaning can save you a lot of headaches, and heartaches, down the road.

-Make sure your plumbing pipes and fixtures are working efficiently now by reading through our plumbing tips for spring:
+Make sure your plumbing pipes and fixtures are working efficiently now by reading through our spring plumbing tips:

 Outside plumbing can really take a beating over the winter.
 Turn on all your outdoor spigots and look for leaking or cracked hose bibs.
 Also check inside just behind the outdoor faucet to make sure there are no drips from a cracked pipe that could have frozen over the winter.
 If you have a damaged outdoor pipe, shut off the water supply to that pipe immediately.
 Call a professional plumber to repair the pipe as soon as possible.